 - Tomb Raider 3.
 In this case, the main objective is to get the minecart to go fast enough to jump gaps, but not so fast as to fly off the track and kill Lara.
 Lara can bash switches with a convenient wrench to change tracks.

 - Pac-Man 2: The New Adventures, where you have to shoot obstacles out of the way to clear the way for Pac-Man, and other than that can only speed up.
 You also have to shoot Pac-Man to get him to jump over obstacles.

 - Appears as a minigame in Mario & Luigi: Superstar Saga.

 - Grandia has a cutscene like this early in the game.

 - The first Hebereke game, Ufouria, a NES Metroidvania, has a mine area, which naturally has mine cart rides.

-- The Smurfs (1994) by Infogrames had a mine cart level late in the game (Act 11).
+- The Smurfs (1994) by Infogrames had a mine cart level late in the game (Act 11) where you must control a minecart to get it safely across the tracks.
 While jumping was not possible, the hero had to crouch under obstacles and activate all switches under the penalty of reaching an insta-kill dead-end.

 - Super Mario Bros.:

 - Super Paper Mario has some rather straightforward mine cart rides in the Cragnons stage.